Want to stand out and capture your audience's attention?

 It will be hard to engage your customers with graphics if you don't understand who they are, what they care about, their values or beliefs, and why they would need your products.

-And the more information you can find about them, the better equipped you will be to engage your customers with graphics that meet their needs.
+The more information you can find about them, the better equipped you will be to learn how to create graphics that truly resonate with their needs.

 But how can you go about it?